 Haun Microphones was founded in 1962 by Herbert Haun in Obrigheim, Germany.
 The company is still headquartered in Obrigheim, Germany.

-Mojave Audio started in 1985 in a garage in Fullerton, California by none other than David Royer (of Royer Labs fame).
-Mojave Audio is certainly not as popular as David’s other company, and so it deserves a spot on this list.
+Mojave Audio was started in 1985 in a garage in Fullerton, California, by none other than David Royer (of Royer Labs fame).
+Mojave Audio is certainly not as popular as David's other company, and so it deserves a spot on this list.

 Released in 2016, the MA-50 became Mojave Audio's entry-level microphone and first transformerless mic.